gvwilson/thirdbit/src/fiction/iffy/index.md

 that would have made her foster mother sigh happily.

-Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the heavy orange canvas that served as the salvage booth's doorway.
+Honesty's First and Second looked up and said, "G'day," simultaneously as their younger clone pulled aside the heavy orange canvas that served the shed as a doorway.
 "You gi'n she th' bad news yen?"
 First asked in an accent as strong as the tea de poured for Iffy.

 Honesty pouted.
 "I's gonna!"

 "Sorry," First said unapologetically.
-Second looked up from their workbench long enough to grin.
+Second looked up from their workbench long enough to smile.
 A pair of magnifying glasses made der eyes look cartoon-huge in a face that showed how Honesty's would look in years to come.

 "What bad news?"
 Iffy asked.

 "My call-up come 'long yesty," Honesty said reluctantly.
-"Whole buncha got 'em.
+"Whole bunch roundabouts got 'em.
 I gotta do induction t'night."

 Iffy's stomach flip-flopped.